microsoft/dotnet-apiport/docs/HowTo/Introduction.md

   -h, -?, --help             Show help
 ```

-For more details on analysis for portability, look [here](PlatformPortability.md) and for breaking change analysis, please
+For more details on analysis for portability look [here](PlatformPortability.md).
+For breaking change analysis please
 look [here](BreakingChanges.md).

 For example, to analyze `foo.dll` against `.NET Core` to get an HTML report, the following command would be run: